inria-emeraude/syfala/README.md

 **Please, don't git this folder!**

 To use it:
-1- Replace the `main_wrapper.xsa` in `hw_export` with the wanted .xsa in the backup file (and rename it `main_wrapper.xsa`).
+- Replace the `main_wrapper.xsa` in `hw_export` with the wanted .xsa in the backup file (and rename it `main_wrapper.xsa`).
-2- Change the name of the DSP in the makefile with the one you use to generate the .xsa you choose in the backup folder.
+- Change the name of the DSP in the makefile with the one you use to generate the .xsa you choose in the backup folder.

-3-Just do
+Just do:

 ```
 make remove_app
 make app